-As of December 31, 2021, the Authority held \$8,981,032 of collective investment trusts valued at net asset value.
+As of December 31, 2022, the Authority held \$10,411,028 of collective investment trusts valued at net asset value.
 The collective investment funds are subject to a quarterly redemption process that requires 65 days prenotification.
 Funds are redeemable at NAV.
 There is also a 10 percent holdback on final payments under which the amount is held in escrow until completion of the fund's audit.
+The Plan's primary financial objective is to provide for an orderly accumulation of assets to satisfy future benefit payments, expenses, and obligations.
+This objective shall be primarily based on a long-term investment horizon so that interim fluctuations should be viewed with appropriate perspective.
+Financial objectives are to be established and modified, as necessary, in conjunction with comprehensive reviews of the Plan's current projected financial requirements.
+There are no unfunded commitments.